 Bike Stable projects and initiatives include:

-- Open shop nights on Mondays and Wednesdays from 3 to 8 p.m.
+- Open shop nights on Fridays from 1-6 p.m.
 Public welcome!

 - Best practice research to guide University policy and planning related to “hotspots,”pathways, bike lanes, ingress/egress, signage, etc.